ascholerChemeketa/armTutorial/_sources/Functions/FinalCallingConvention.rst

 Function Prologue (Done by called function)
    Push fp and lr to the stack

-   Set sp to point to top of the stack frame (where lr is located)
+   Set fp to point to top of the stack frame (where the stored lr is located)

    If the function will use any registers in r4-r9, push the current values to the stack.